Chapter 4 Model-Free Reinforcement Learning: Temporal Difference and Monte Carlo Methods in R

 4.1 Introduction

-Suppose an agent interacts with an environment defined by states \(S\), actions \(A\), a discount factor \(\gamma \in [0,1]\), and an unknown MDP dynamics.
+Suppose an agent interacts with an environment defined by states \(S\), actions \(A\), and a discount factor \(\gamma \in [0,1]\).
 The goal is to learn the action-value function \(Q^\pi(s,a)\), the expected discounted return starting from state \(s\), taking action \(a\), and following policy \(\pi\) thereafter: \[Q^\pi(s,a) = \mathbb{E}_\pi \left[ \sum_{t=0}^\infty \gamma^t R_{t+1} \mid S_0 = s, A_0 = a \right]\]

 Q-Learning is an off-policy TD control method that updates the estimate \(Q(s,a)\) incrementally after each transition: \[Q(s,a) \leftarrow Q(s,a) + \alpha \left( r + \gamma \max_{a'} Q(s', a') - Q(s,a) \right)\] where \(\alpha\) is the learning rate, \(r\) the reward received, and \(s'\) the next state.
-This update uses the current estimate of \(Q\) at \(s'\) (bootstrapping).
+This update bootstraps using the current estimate of \(Q\) at \(s'\).

 Monte Carlo methods learn \(Q\) by averaging returns observed after visiting \((s,a)\).
 Every-visit MC estimates \(Q\) by averaging the total discounted return \(G_t\) following each occurrence of \((s,a)\) within complete episodes: \[Q(s,a) \approx \frac{1}{N(s,a)} \sum_{i=1}^{N(s,a)} G_t^{(i)}\] where \(N(s,a)\) is the count of visits to \((s,a)\) and \(G_t^{(i)}\) is the return following the \(i\)-th visit.

-4.2.3 Step 1: Defining the Environment in R
+• Step 1: Defining the Environment

 # Common settings